johowoo/FitnessAPP/README.md

 ### bugs
 * position of photoModal ✔️
-* blur on editSets (key must be unique and can not be random)✔️
+* blur on editSets (keys must be unique and can not be random)✔️
 * refresh analysis when update today's workouts ✔️ (newAllExerciseList-->redux
   completed-> change newAllExerciseList directly)